Shannonsie/DrawMe/README.md

 # DrawMe 🎨

-**Emotion tracker on drawing and pressure**
-_A simple and intuitive emotion tracking app based on your drawings and Apple Pencil pressure._
+***_A simple and intuitive emotion tracking app based on your drawings and Apple Pencil pressure._
 Note:
 This application is still under development.
-The current version is intended for research data collection purposes only and does not display any emotion analytics yet; it simply sends drawing and pressure data to our server.
+The current version is intended for research data collection purposes only and does not display any emotion analytics yet; it simply sends drawing and pressure data to our server.***

 ---